danieljharvey/graphql-codegen-fast-check/README.md

     a `func` `arbitrary` which should make this fairly straightforward to implement.
 5. I haven't even thought about tackling this part yet.

+## Other notes

+Recursive declarations will utterly explode if you try and use them.
+I have a plan to implement a limit to stop this.

 ## Inspiration